 We’ll outline the number of AED units typically recommended, suitable placement options, and signage guidance — helping you understand what your site may require and what next steps could look like.

-Our team handles the full installation process, from cabinet mounting and AED signage through to SA Ambulance registration.
+Our team handles the full AED installation process, from cabinet mounting and signage through to SA Ambulance AED Registration.

 We follow publicly available SA Health guidance and industry best practice to ensure your AED is installed correctly, visible, and ready for an emergency.